mrmorphic/goss/README.md

 ### Not implemented

+The following are not implemented.
+They are listed in approximate priority order for implementaton.

  *	$Layout
  *	Comments
- *	<% cached %> blocks are parsed and handled correctly semantically, but there is no caching of the fragments, and any expressions in the <% cached %> tag are not evaluated.
  *	else_if
+ *	<% require ... %>
+ *	requirements injection
+ *	shortcode handling
+ *	backslash handling in string literals
  *	<%t ... %>
- *	<% require ... %>
  *	<% include %> allows for an optional binding syntax for the included template.
 This extra syntax is not implemented.
- *	backslash handling in string literals
  *	deprecated syntax of using identifiers without $ or double quotes
- *	requirements injection
+ *	<% cached %> blocks are parsed and handled correctly semantically, but there is no caching of the fragments, and any expressions in the
+	<% cached %> tag are not evaluated.

 ## Revised Notes